kubev2v/forklift-ui/README.md

 yarn install
 ```

-Create a virtMeta.config.json file in the config directory using [`config/virtMeta.dev.example.json`](https://github.com/konveyor/forklift-ui/blob/master/config/virtMeta.example.json) as a template.
+Create a meta.dev.json file in the config directory using [`config/meta.dev.example.json`](https://github.com/konveyor/forklift-ui/blob/master/config/meta.example.json) as a template.
 Set the `inventoryApi` property to the root URL of your forklift-controller inventory API, and set the `clusterApi` property to the root URL of your host OpenShift cluster API.
-And also to be able to use VMware provider data to be analysed by Migration Analytics set the `inventoryPayloadApi` property to the root URL of your virt-controller inventory Payload API.
+And also to be able to use VMware provider data to be analysed by Migration Analytics set the `inventoryPayloadApi` property to the root URL of your forklift-controller inventory Payload API.

 **Optional**: If you plan to run webpack directly, Create a file named `.env` in the repository root, using [`.env.example`](https://github.com/konveyor/forklift-ui/blob/master/.env.example) as a template.
 Here you can set the `DATA_SOURCE`.
 Otherwise `yarn [start:dev|build]:[mock|remote]` commands will override it.